rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Downsampled.md

 ## Determining Functional Composition with HUMAnN

 We will now functionally annotate the metagenomes using HUMAnN.
+If you are running this tutorial on our Virtual Box with low memory and a low # of CPUs then you should close everything else except for Terminal.

 ### Running DIAMOND search against KEGG